 Confirm that your contractor has pulled a building permit.

 California law requires a building permit for this type of work.
 Your homeowner’s insurance may be void and you may be subject to permit penalties and fines if your contractor does not get a building permit.

-Make sure your contractor tests your ducts and verifies refrigerant charge.
+Make sure your contractor tests your ducts and verifies refrigerant charges.

-In most existing homes, your contractor must ensure that duct leakage is less than 15% and verify refrigerant charge.
+In most existing homes, your contractor must ensure that duct leakage is less than 15% and verify the refrigerant charge

 Have your contractor’s work independently verified.